Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Proofs

-\begin{proof}[Proof of Theorem~\ref{thm:clil}] We apply~\citet[][Theorem 2]{Merlevede2008:LIL} to the process $(\xi)_{t \in \Z}$ and immediately obtain the existence of a compact set $K$ with the desired properties such that both~\eqref{eq:LIL-lim} and~\eqref{eq:LIL-acc} hold.
-It now remains to show the norm bound~\eqref{eq:LIL-bound} for $K$.
-The set $K$ is the unit ball of the Hilbert space $\mathbb{H}$, which is given by the completion of the range of $T^{1/2}$ (where $T$ is given by~\eqref{eq:asymptotic_cov_operator} and $T^{1/2}$ denotes its operator square root) with respect to the inner product, defined by
+This results verifies the existence of a compact set $K_\lag$ with the desired properties such that both~\eqref{eq:LIL-lim} and~\eqref{eq:LIL-acc} hold.
+We note that \citet[Remark 3]{Merlevede2008:LIL} ensures that our assumptions allow the application of this result.

+It now remains to show the norm bound~\eqref{eq:LIL-bound} for $K_\lag$.
+The set $K_\lag$ is the unit ball of the Hilbert space $\mathbb{H}_\lag \subseteq S_2(\inrkhs)$, which is given by the completion of the range of $T_\lag^{1/2}$ (where $T_\lag$ is given by~\eqref{eq:asymptotic_cov_operator} and $T_\lag^{1/2}$ denotes its operator square root) with respect to the inner product defined by

+The space $\mathbb{H}_\lag$ is also called \emph{Cameron--Martin space} or \emph{abstract Wiener space} in the context of Gaussian measures~\citep [for details, we refer the reader to][Chapter 2]{BogachevGaussianMeasures}.
+It is noteworthy that $\mathbb{H}_\lag$ itself is sometimes also called \emph{reproducing kernel Hilbert space} (associated with the so-called \emph{covariance kernel} defined by $T_\lag$, see \citealp{Merlevede2008:LIL}, Theorem 2), which may seem misleading in our context at first glance.
+In particular, note that the space $S_2(\inrkhs)$ consists of Hilbert--Schmidt operators and not of real-valued functions as in our definition of an RKHS in this paper.
+The interpretation of $\mathbb{H}_\lag$ as a reproducing kernel Hilbert space requires an identification of $\mathbb{H}_\lag$ with its dual space as real-valued functions contained in the space $L^2(\mathcal{N}(0,T))$ as described by \citet[Remark 2.2.3]{BogachevGaussianMeasures}.
+The final connection between this setting and our definition of an RKHS is made clear by Mercer's theorem and the related theory of integral operators \citep[Chapter 4.5]{StCh08}.
+We will not cover all the mathematical details here and refer the reader to more comprehensive treatments below.